 - Trattoria Altrove Coron: Best pizza in Coron.

 - ATM: Coron has several working ATMs now with big withdrawal limits.
-The fee is 250 pesos.
+The pull fee is like 250 peso.

-- WiFi: Most places in town have bad WiFi connections.
-The best solution is a local SIM card.
-We had great speeds with Globe.
+- WiFi: Most hotels and places in Coron town have bad WiFi connections.
+This is gradually improving.
+For now, the best solution is to buy a local SIM card and use your phone as a hotspot.
+We had great speeds with Globe in the Coron area.

 - Hygiene: Don’t drink or brush with the tap water.
 Otherwise, eat and drink to your heart’s content!

-Klook has high rated Coron Palawan boat tours for very competitive prices.
+Klook has high rated Coron Palawan day tours for very competitive prices.

-Their package for the Coron ultimate tour costs 1,500 pesos ($30 USD) and includes all of the usual stops: Kayangan Lake, Twin Lagoon, Atwayan Beach, CYC Beach, and a bunch of good snorkeling locations.
+Their package for the Coron ultimate tour costs about 1,600 peso ($30 USD) and includes most of the usual stops like Kayangan Lake and Twin Lagoon, plus some good beaches and snorkeling locations.
 You also get free lunch and hotel pickup.
 This is a better price than many of the tour companies you’ll find on the street in Coron town!

 The other advantage of booking an online tour like this is that you can pay by credit card or Paypal, so you won’t have to run to the ATM constantly (and the ATMs in Coron are not known for being very reliable in the first place).